 Before deciding to participate in the foreign exchange markets, Subscribers should carefully consider their investment objectives, level of experience, and risk tolerance.
 As with trading or investing in general, use only risk capital and do not invest money you cannot afford to lose.

 There is considerable risk in foreign exchange transactions, including, but not limited to, the potential for changing political and/or economic conditions that may substantially affect the price or liquidity of a currency.
 Trading foreign currencies may be susceptible to sharp and/or sudden price fluctuations.
 The leveraged nature of foreign exchange trading means that any market movement will have an expanded or magnified effect on deposited funds.
 Leverage can work against you as well as for you.
 Not only may Subscribers get back less than they invested, but Subscribers may lose their entire investment or even more.
 Subscribers should be aware of all the risks associated with foreign exchange trading and seek advice from an independent financial advisor or other professionals.

 TESTIMONIAL AND SUCCESS STORY DISCLAIMER

-No representation is being made that you will achieve profits or the same results as any of the persons providing the testimonials.
-No representation is being made that the person providing the testimonial continued to experience profitable trading after the date on which the testimonial was provided, and in fact such person may have experienced losses.
-The Subscribers who are sharing their stories have purchased a variety of Profits Run’s products and services ranging in price from less than a thousand dollars to more than ten thousand dollars to achieve these results.
+No representation is made that you will achieve profits or the same or similar results as any person(s) providing testimonials.
+No representation is made that a person providing a testimonial continued to experience profitable trading after the date on which the testimonial was provided, and in fact such person may have experienced subsequent losses.
+Subscribers who are sharing their stories have purchased a variety of Profits Run’s products and services ranging in price.
 Also, none of the persons providing testimonials have been compensated directly by Profits Run for telling their stories.
-In some cases, Profits Run has encouraged Subscribers to submit their experiences for entry into various contests in which contestants can receive prizes.
+However, in cdertain cases, Profits Run has encouraged Subscribers to submit their experiences for entry into various contests in which contestants can receive prizes.